WireGuard Mesh

 • Maximum Peers: ~4 million unique IPs per mesh (using /10 CIDR).

-• Scalability: Optimized act-agent userspace daemon uses efficient hash maps and eBPF filters to handle thousands of concurrent peers with minimal CPU overhead.
+• Scalability: Optimized servos-agent userspace daemon uses compact peer maps and a small eBPF mesh wakeup filter to handle large peer sets with minimal CPU overhead.

 Security & Firewall